TNO/custom_FERUM/README.md

 Originally developed at the University of California, Berkeley.
 Initiated by Terje Haukaas and Armen Der Kiureghian. http://projects.ce.berkeley.edu/ferum/

-The scripts in this repo have been developed during my time at:
+The changes have been made during my (@rozsasarpi) time at:
 * Structural Reliability Department, Building and Construction Research,  [TNO](https://www.tno.nl/en/). **(2016 - 2022)**
 * [Department of Structural Engineering](http://hsz.bme.hu/?language=en), Budapest University of Technology and Economics  . **(2014 - 2016)**